splunk/public-o11y-docs/gdi/get-data-in/connect/gcp/gcp.rst

       <h3>Select a role for your GCP service account<a name="gcp-one" class="headerlink" href="#gcp-one" title="Permalink to this headline">¶</a></h3>
    </embed>

-You can use GCP's :strong:`Viewer` role, it has all/most of the permissions you need.
-You can also create a more restrictive role with the permissions in the table.
+You can use GCP's :strong:`Viewer` role as it comes with the permissions you need for most scenarios.

-The following table specifies the permissions required for GCP integrations:
+Alternatively you can create a more restrictive role using the permissions in the table:

 .. list-table::
    :header-rows: 1
-   :widths: 40 60 20
+   :widths: 35 45 20

    *  - :strong:`Permission`
       - :strong:`Required?`